Page speed insight metrics: Everything you need to know

 What tools and metrics do we need for page speed insights?

-seo tools illustration
+SEO tools illustration

 A Page Speed Insights report – which fits under ‘Lighthouse’, which is a handy dashboard that also considers other aspects such as UX – can calculate your overall website’s performance.
 This is viewed through the lens of Google.